Compliance Just Got Easier: Stay ahead of regulatory changes with instant notifications on updates that matter.

 Major and serious offenses

-- A holder of a CDL or CLP is disqualified from driving a CMV if convicted of certain major offenses or a combination of two or more serious traffic offenses incurred while driving a CMV or any type of vehicle.
+- A holder of a commercial driver's license (CDL) or commercial learner's permit (CLP) is disqualified from driving a commercial motor vehicle (CMV) if convicted of certain major offenses or a combination of two or more serious traffic offenses incurred while driving a CMV or any type of vehicle.

 - The disqualification period is from one year for a first conviction of a major offense to life for using a vehicle in the commission of a felony involving controlled substances or using a CMV to engage in certain types of human trafficking.